accountexeregister/odin-recipes/README.md

 # odin-recipes
 The project is about building a basic recipe website.
-Once the project is done, the skills demonstrated will about HTML skills.
+Once the project is done, the skills demonstrated will be about HTML skills.